Amitié (submarine communications cable)

 Amitié is a private transatlantic communications cable that connects the United States (Lynn), with the UK (Bude) and France (Le Porge).
-It was announced in 2020 and was due to go live in 2022.
+It was announced in 2020 and went live in October 2023.
+In 2023, EXA Infrastructure added Amitié to its transatlantic subsea cable route network connecting USA and Europe.

 History

-Edge Cable Holdings (Facebook), AquaComms, Cable & Wireless Americas Systems (Vodafone) and Microsoft Infrastructure applied for a licence to land and operate a 6,800 kilometre optical submarine cable from the US in August 2020.
-The application stated the proposed private cable - Amitié - would be operated on a non-common-carrier basis.
+Edge Cable Holdings (Facebook), Aqua Comms, Cable & Wireless Americas Systems (Vodafone) and Microsoft Infrastructure applied for a license to land and operate a 6,800-kilometre optical submarine cable from the US in August 2020.
+The application stated the proposed private cable – Amitié – would be operated on a non-common-carrier basis.